 Do you fly often for your new LLC?
 If so, The Business Platinum Card® from American Express is the most luxurious card for business travel.

 Your points are most valuable when redeeming points for award flights.
 But the lavish air travel benefits can be quite handy as well.
-Plus, the many perks make this card a worthy credit card for LLC option.
-And, if you’re looking for extra oomph, note that it’s one of the best metal credit cards you can have.
+Plus, the many perks make this a worthy card for an LLC.
+And, if you’re looking for extra oomph, note that it’s one of the best metal cards you can have.

 Need a business credit card with no annual fee (See Rates & Fees)?
 The Blue Business® Plus Credit Card from American Express can be a good fit.
-You earn 2x Membership Rewards on the first $50,000 in annual everyday business purchases.
-All remaining purchases earn 1x point per $1.
+You earn 2x Membership Rewards® points on the first $50,000 in annual everyday business purchases.
+All remaining purchases earn 1x Membership Rewards® point per $1.

 Your points are most valuable when redeemed for award flights.
 You can pool them with your other Membership Rewards credit cards to book your next award trip sooner.
 This is also one of the best business credit cards with no annual fee.